 Find out if you are susceptible to allergens or have any sensitivity to pet dander that may be linked to asthma.
 If so, follow the treatment plan outlined by your doctor.

 Avoid outdoor/indoor nasal pollutants.

 The world around us is full of fumes and substances that irritate our nasal passageways, causing inflammation and polyps.
-Stay away from the irritants that effect you, like dust, exhaust, pollution, cigarette smoke, and other debris.
+Stay away from the irritants that affect you, like dust, exhaust, pollution, cigarette smoke, and other debris.

 Fight bacterial and viral infections.

 Wash your hands after using public transportation or touching communal door handles.
-Keep a small bottle of antibacterial hand sanitizer and use it throughout the day to prevent a viral or bacterial infection in your nasal cavities.
+Keep a small bottle of antibacterial hand sanitizer and use it throughout the day to prevent viral or bacterial infection in your nasal cavities.